 A film about illegality is being watched illegally,” Hernandez said.
 “But at least people are seeing the movie.”

 Today director Roberto Hernandez finally responded to all the online criticism with an open letter posted to his Facebook page.
-Hernandez writes that he – and he alone – asked YouTube to take down the online version of the documentary.
+Hernandez writes that he asked YouTube to take down the online version of the documentary.
 He says he did this for two reasons: 1) he believes it takes away ticket sales at the movie theater and 2) more generally, he believes that online piracy is a threat to documentary filmmakers and that Mexico desperately needs more documentarians.

-Initially Hernandez and the two cinema companies showing the film had pledged that all profits would go toward RENACE, a Mexican NGO focused on justice reform.
-In his Facebook posting Hernandez clarifies how the profits will be used.
-First and foremost profits will be used to protect themselves against lawsuits.
-An unspecified amount/percentage of leftover profits will go to 1) RENACE, 2) a proposed fund for FOPROCINE to finance quality documentaries, and 3) a new NGO similar to The Innocence Project to defend wrongfully convicted individuals like the protagonist of the movie.
+Initially, Hernandez and the two cinema companies showing the film pledged that all profits would go toward RENACE, a Mexican NGO focused on justice reform.
+In his Facebook posting, Hernandez clarifies how the profits will be used.
+First, profits will be used to protect themselves against lawsuits.
+An unspecified amount will go to 1) RENACE, 2) a proposed fund for FOPROCINE to finance quality documentaries, and 3) a new NGO similar to The Innocence Project to defend wrongfully convicted individuals like the protagonist of the movie.

-What Hernandez doesn’t mention in his open letter is how the documentary was financed in the first place.
+Hernandez doesn’t mention how the documentary was financed in the first place.
 The legal entity which received financing for the film, Abogados Con Cameras, is registered as a private company so I am not able to search Guidestar for their total revenue, but I do know that they received grants from the Open Society Justice Initiative and the Hewlett Foundation.

 Ironically both Open Society Foundations and the Hewlett Foundation are two of the biggest supporters of Creative Commons because they understand that restrictive licensing limits access to knowledge.
-They realize that when content is what we call a “public good” it should be made publicly accessible.
+They realize that content that is a “public good” should be made publicly accessible.
 But neither foundation yet requires that their grantees publish their content under a Creative Commons license.
-Incredibly, even the US government is now more sophisticated in its licensing requirements of grantees that produce educational resources.
-[Disclosure: I am a full-time consultant for Open Society Foundations.]
+Even the US government is now more sophisticated in its licensing requirements of grantees that produce educational resources.

 Now I have changed my mind again.
-Roberto Hernández and Layda Negrete have produced a wonderful and important documentary, but now it belongs in the public domain, despite their best efforts to control its distribution.
+Roberto Hernández and Layda Negrete have produced a wonderful and important documentary that ought to be available to all.
 Sadly, today Americans are still able to view the documentary video online in its entirety for free, but Mexicans are not:

-It turns out that Mexico City mayor Marcelo Ebrard was right: it really isn’t possible to stop people from watching a film in the 21st century.
+Mexico City mayor Marcelo Ebrard was right: it really isn’t possible to stop people from watching a film in the 21st century.
 On torrent websites the film is being actively shared and downloaded.
 Multiple versions of the film have again been uploaded to YouTube, this time by user pedroleon2020.
-And, in an interview with Guardian journalist Jo Tuckman, a pirate DVD vendor said he sold ten times as many copies of the documentary than any other movie he sells – a source of revenue for the organized crime groups that control the pirate DVD market, but not for the filmmakers.
-The Streisand Effect is proven once again – the more you try to censor appealing content, the more it will be made available.
+And, in an interview with Guardian journalist Jo Tuckman, a pirate DVD vendor said he sold ten times as many copies of the documentary than any other movie he sells — a source of revenue for organized crime groups that control the pirate DVD market, but not for the filmmakers.
+The Streisand Effect is in full force: the more you try to censor appealing content, the more available it becomes.

-Hernández and Negrete – two individuals I respect deeply – could have taken advantage of this to collect donations and promote crowdfunding for their cause.
-But unfortunately they held onto their outdated perspectives and estranged many of their most vocal supporters.
+Hernández and Negrete could have taken advantage of this to collect donations and promote crowdfunding for their cause rather than estranging potential supporters.

-Last year I was sipping on a delicious cappuccino in an upscale San Salvador mall with Carlos Dada – something of a rockstar journalist in El Salvador who directs ElFaro.net, one of the leading online news sites in Latin America.
-Open Society Foundations’ Latin America Program [my current employer] had funded two years of reporting about migration from El Salvador through Mexico and to the United States.
-The project produced dozens of compelling reportages from Mexico-based report Oscar Martínez, and eventually lead to the production of a photo book and a documentary film.
-When the book was published the content mysteriously disappeared from ElFaro’s website.
-I asked Carlos why the content was no longer accessible and he awkwardly admitted that it was taken down in order to sell more copies of the book.
+Last year, I was drinking coffee with Carlos Dada who directs ElFaro.net, one of the leading online news sites in Latin America.
+Open Society Foundations’ Latin America Program had funded two years of reporting about migration from El Salvador through Mexico and to the United States.
+The project produced dozens of compelling reportages from Mexico-based reporter Oscar Martínez, and eventually lead to the production of a photo book and a documentary film.
+When the book was published, the content mysteriously disappeared from ElFaro’s website.
+I asked Carlos why the content was no longer accessible and he said that it was taken down in order to sell more copies of the book.
 “Well, where can I buy the book then?”
 I asked.
 But he said that they were only able to publish a few dozen copies and that they were no longer available in any San Salvador bookstores.

 Those two years of reporting include important testimonies to consider during the ongoing debate about migration policy in Mexico.
 They could be read by thousands of people, including young Salvadoreans that are contemplating making the dreaded trip north to reach for their Hollywood-imagined dreams.
 Instead the stories are no longer available online nor in bookstores, all because of an outdated view about how to best distribute and finance content.

 Last December I wrote a final report of recommendations for the Latin America and Information programs of Open Society Foundations.
-One of my recommendations is to require that all public interest content financed by Open Society Foundations is published under a Creative Commons license.
-I am told that discussions about such a policy continue to move forward, but I have learned that patience is a great virtue in the world of philanthropy.
+One of my recommendations is to require that all public interest content financed by the foundation ought to be published under a Creative Commons license.
+I am told that discussions about such a policy continue to move forward, but I have learned that patience is a necessary virtue in philanthropy.